OpenVoiceOS/ovos-dinkum-listener/README.md

 ## Configuration

-you can set the VAD, STT and Microphone plugins
+you can set the Wakeword, VAD, STT and Microphone plugins

 eg, to run under MacOS you should use https://github.com/OpenVoiceOS/ovos-microphone-plugin-sounddevice